 - Failure to correctly interpret medical investigations, i.e. X-rays, ultrasounds etc

-Whatever the reason you feel a hospital has been negligent in their treatment of you, we strongly recommend that you speak to one of our No Win No Fee lawyers who is in the best position to advise you on whether you have a strong case to file a hospital negligence claim.
+Whatever the reason you feel a hospital has been negligent in their treatment of you, we strongly recommend that you speak to one of our No Win No Fee lawyers about potential hospital negligence compensation.
+They are in the best position to advise you on whether you have a strong case to file a negligence claim.

 We would provide valuable legal advice and arrange for you to be examined by a local, independent medical professional who would provide a report on your condition.
 You may choose to work with us on a No Win No Fee basis which takes the financial pressure off you having to find the funds to pay for much needed legal advice associated with personal injury claims.